Dejvoid/smart-fridge/server/README.md

 # Server
-The server is custom HTTP server with TCP socket for communication witht the device.
-Database connection is ensured via Entity Framework to the local SQL server.
+The server is Blazor Web App with MQTT and DB service controlled by Entity Framework.

 ## Architecture
 The architecture of the server consists of 3 main parts.
 HTTP Server, Socket Server and DB access.